Fluorescent lamp: Operating temperature

 Fluorescent lamps operate best around room temperature.
 At lower or higher temperatures, efficacy decreases.
 At below-freezing temperatures standard lamps may not start.
 Special lamps may be used for reliable service outdoors in cold weather.

 Lamp shape

-Fluorescent tubes are long, low-luminance sources compared with high pressure arc lamps, incandescent lamps and LEDs.
+Fluorescent tubes are long, low-luminance sources compared with high intensity discharge lamps, incandescent and halogen lamps and high power LEDs.
 However, low luminous intensity of the emitting surface is useful because it reduces glare.
 Lamp fixture design must control light from a long tube instead of a compact globe.
 The compact fluorescent lamp (CFL) replaces regular incandescent bulbs in many light fixtures where space permits.

 Flicker

 Fluorescent lamps with magnetic ballasts flicker at a normally unnoticeable frequency of 100 or 120 Hz and this flickering can cause problems for some individuals with light sensitivity; they are listed as problematic for some individuals with autism, epilepsy, lupus, chronic fatigue syndrome, Lyme disease, and vertigo.

 A stroboscopic effect can be noticed, where something spinning at just the right speed may appear stationary if illuminated solely by a single fluorescent lamp.
 This effect is eliminated by paired lamps operating on a lead-lag ballast.
 Unlike a true strobe lamp, the light level drops in appreciable time and so substantial "blurring" of the moving part would be evident.

 Fluorescent lamps may produce flicker at the power supply frequency (50 or 60 Hz), which is noticeable by more people.
 This happens if a damaged or failed cathode results in slight rectification and uneven light output in positive and negative going AC cycles.
 Power frequency flicker can be emitted from the ends of the tubes, if each tube electrode produces a slightly different light output pattern on each half-cycle.
 Flicker at power frequency is more noticeable in the peripheral vision than it is when viewed directly.

 Near the end of life, fluorescent lamps can start flickering at a frequency lower than the power frequency.
 This is due to instability in the negative resistance of arc discharge, which can be from a bad lamp or ballast or poor connection.

 New fluorescent lamps may show a twisting spiral pattern of light in a part of the lamp.
 This effect is due to loose cathode material and usually disappears after a few hours of operation.

 Electromagnetic ballasts may also cause problems for video recording as there can be a so-called beat effect between the video frame rate and the fluctuations in intensity of the fluorescent lamp.

 Fluorescent lamps with electronic ballasts do not flicker, since above about 5 kHz, the excited electron state half-life is longer than a half cycle, and light production becomes continuous.
 Operating frequencies of electronic ballasts are selected to avoid interference with infrared remote controls.
 Poor quality or faulty electronic ballasts may have considerable 100/120 Hz modulation of the light.